Skip to main content

 Google Workspace

-This tutorial show you how to integrate Google Workspace as the identity management provider for your FormKiQ installation.
+This tutorial shows how to integrate Google Workspace as the identity management provider for your FormKiQ installation.

 You will need these specific configuration values: